zh-tan/Review-Yelp-er/README.md

 As one of our teammates returned from US after his exchange, he realised that there was one problem he faced when he stumbled upon good food using Yelp - there is a word limit requirement before you can leave a review.
 As a lazy person, this deterred him from giving reviews.

 Hence, we thought that we could use Deep Learning to solve this problem by creating a Review "Yelp-er".
-By suggesting sentences based on an input, this would help lazy people like our teammate by giving him suggestions and possibly writing the review for him.
+By suggesting sentences based on an input, this would help users like our teammate by giving them suggestions and possibly even writing whole the review.

 # Consolidated dataset